 Second Stage

-• In the next step, we copy the war file created in first stage to the webapps directory in Tomcat.
-Notice that the war file is renamed as well, appropriately. --from=build option specifies that the file should be taken from the first stage. ‘build’ is the name we provided for first stage.
+for Tomcat. - In the next step, we copy the war file created in first stage to the webapps directory in Tomcat.
+Notice that the war file is renamed as well, appropriately.

-• The last line is the command to run when starting a container from the image.
-Here we are running the catalina.sh file in Tomcat Server.
+command will expose Tomcat default port as the container port.- The last line is the command to run when starting a container from the image.
+Here we are running the

 In our previous article Dockerfile: Layered Architecture, we discussed about keeping the layers as small as possible.
 So here something to note is that, even though we copied our whole project directory in the first stage, we only copy the built artefacts to the second stage, which in our case, the war file resulting from the Maven build.
 All the other intermediate artefacts are left behind and not copied to the final image.